MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-validate-relationship.md

 The preceding code calls the `list_relationship_violations` function with a dictionary that contains the _Sales_, _Products_, and _Customers_ tables from the _my_dataset_ semantic model.
 The function returns a pandas DataFrame with one row per relationship violation, allowing you to easily identify and address any issues within your semantic model.

-You can customize the function by specifying how to handle missing keys, defining the number of missing keys to report, and setting a coverage threshold.
+You can customize the function by setting a coverage threshold, specifying how to handle missing keys, and defining the number of missing keys to report.
 By using the `list_relationship_violations` function, you can ensure that your semantic model is consistent and accurate, allowing you to build more reliable machine learning models and gain deeper insights into your data.

 ## Use SemPy functions in pandas DataFrames